mtplr/blacomcalc/README.md

 calc_bla.py molecule.xyz atoms_list > output-blacomcalc.txt
 ```

-# input file guide
+# Input file

 The script reads a standard `.xyz` file (the extension is mandatory!)
 containing the molecule geometry and the indications on what
 to looking for are within an input file called `atoms_list`.
-The extension of such file doesn't matter, it is plain text, so no ext
+The extension of such a file doesn't matter, it is plain text, so no ext
 or e.g. `.txt` are equally fine.

 Data is reported according to the